dokklib/dokklib/docs/libs/db/table-setup.md

 ## Entity Prefixes

 The DynamoDB single table pattern uses index overloading to make relational queries for different entity types.
-This is why the composite key names are the generic `PK` and `SK`, and to keep things orderly, key values are prefixed with their entity names:
+This is why the composite key names are the generic `PK` and `SK`, and to keep things orderly, key values are prefixed with their entity names.
+For example, if we had a table with user, address, product and order entities, the items would have the following prefixes:

 PK             | SK